Ron Lester

 Ron Lester (August 4, 1970 – June 17, 2016) was an American actor.
 He was best known for his roles in the films Varsity Blues, Not Another Teen Movie, Good Burger, and the television series Popular.

-Early life

-Lester was born in Kennesaw, Georgia.

 Career

 Lester's first acting role came when he went to Atlanta, Georgia, to appear as an extra in a commercial, which turned into a feature part.
-He appeared in a music video for the band Little Texas.
+He appeared in the music video for "Kick a Little" by the country music band Little Texas in 1994.